Open Source ESB - The Best Choice for SOA

 You Don't Have To Be A Giant To Do SOA

 But let's get serious.
-There's no need to use a soft factor like "culture" to account for the success of certain initiatives when so many more revealing factors can be analyzed.
+There's no need to use a soft factor like "culture" to account for the success of certain initiatives when so much more revealing factors can be analyzed.
 The 20% of companies that were able to implement SOA using a top-down model weren't successful because they had "superior" cultures to the other 80%; rather, they possessed certain qualities as a result of their existing business scenario which made such a disruptive strategy feasible.

 Let's look at some of the big poster organizations cited by top-down SOA advocates.
 The companies that succeed at top-down SOA usually have a few things in common: